Oluwadamilola-Fagbohun/LITA-Capstone-Project/Project-2 README.md

 • Basic Subscription is the only subscription type that has subscribers from two regions (i.e East & North),others have subscribers in only one region each.

-• All the other regions apart from Eastern Region had no Subscription cancellation
+• only Eastern Region had no Subscription cancellation

 • Northern Region has the highest subscription cancellation

-• Standard subscription type has the lowest subscription cancellation  though active subscription is also low
+• Standard subscription type has the lowest subscription cancellation, though active subscription is also low

 ## Final Conclusion